flipay/code-challenges/challenge-mobile.md

 You got into the team which is building the cryptocurrency exchange platform for users.
 The users can use the platform to buy and sell cryptocurrency through any existing exchanges.

-The team had and idea to display users the expected output of buying and selling before submitting the order as in the mockup image.
+The team had an idea to display users the expected output of buying and selling before submitting the order as in the mockup image.

 ### Requirements

-The scope of the challenge is to build the simple mobile application that can determine the rate of buying and selling from the Coinbase Pro cryptocurrency exchange.
+The scope of the challenge is to build a simple mobile application that can determine the rate of buying and selling from the Coinbase Pro cryptocurrency exchange.
 And the new exchanges can be added later on.

 **User Story**